 apt-cache search openjdk-17

 This command displays all packages related to OpenJDK 17.
-You should see output similar to:
+The output includes several package variants:

 sudo apt install openjdk-17-jre